 Bees & Bee control

-Bees in particular are environmentally very beneficial to man by pollinating crops, so destruction of bee colonies should be a last resort (we always remove combs / block entry to prevent secondary poisoning of farmed bee hives).
-However, we usually liaise with local bee-keepers to relocate and domesticate feral honey bees (Apis Mellifera).
+Bees in particular are environmentally very beneficial to man by pollinating crops.
+Therefore, destruction of bee colonies should be a last resort (we always remove combs / block entry to prevent secondary poisoning of farmed bee hives).
+In addition we usually liaise with local bee-keepers to relocate and domesticate feral honey bees (Apis Mellifera).
 It is a fact that honey bees are declining (colony collapse disorder).
 Therefore, re-location should be a priority werever possible.
 Hives should only be destroyed in extremely rare circumstances.
 In addition, an extensive environmental risk assessment is required if this is done.

 A relative newcomer to the UK is the Tree Bumble bee (Bombus hypnorum).
-This species has spread throughout Britain since 2001, whereas before it was restricted to mainland Europe.
+This species has been spreading throughout Britain since 2001, whereas before it was restricted to mainland Europe.
 It is now very common in the UK.
-The Tree bumble bee is often seen in bird nest boxes in gardens.
+Tree bumble bees use bird nest boxes are often as a nesting site.
 Be ware!
 This bumble bee will attack / sting if their nest is in danger, in contrast to most other, more docile bumble bee species.
 For example, this species will become agitated if a lawn mower gets too close to their nest.
 In general, they will be constructing their nests in March/April and usually abandoned the nest by the end of June.